Burial Insurance for Seniors in 2025: The Complete Guide

 “Taking action today can secure coverage at a predictable rate and protect your loved ones from unexpected expenses.”

-Burial insurance for seniors, also called final expense insurance, is a simplified whole-life policy that covers funeral costs and leaves money for loved ones.
-It’s permanent coverage with predictable premiums.
+Burial insurance, also called final expense insurance, is a simplified whole-life policy covering funeral costs and leaving money for loved ones.
+It offers permanent coverage with predictable premiums.

 Partial death benefits are paid during the first 24 months (5–30% year one, 50–70% year two), with full benefits starting on the 25th month.
 Accidental death is usually paid in full immediately.

-Simplified Issue pays immediately.
+Simplified Issue pays in full upon the receipt of a death claim/certificate.
 Guaranteed Issue may require a 2–3 year waiting period for natural death benefits.

 📞 Take Action Today